 Peak load management helps to minimize fuel consumption and is the smarter energy management option.
-Peak load management simply involves not doing certain works that demand high energy during peak load hours, generally during noon when air-conditioning needs are very high.
-Some of the things that Vabbinfaru can do in this regard include:
+Peak load management simply involves not doing certain works that demand high energy during peak load hours, but since Rihiveli does not have any airconditioned rooms.
+Some of the things that Rihiveli can do include: